-CIS 164 CISCO IV (3T)
+CIS 164 CISCO IV (3T) PREREQUISITE: CIS 163

 This course is the fourth part of a four part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
 This course concentrates on WANs and WAN design.
-After completing this course the student will be able to: differentiate between LAPB, Frame Relay, ISDN, HDLC, PPP, and DDR; list commands to configure Frame Relay LMIs, maps, and sub interfaces; identify PPP operations to encapsulate WAN data on Cisco routers; identify ISDN protocols, function groups, reference points, and channels; describe Cisco's implementation of ISDN BRI.
+After completing this course, the student will be able to: differentiate between LAPB, Frame Relay, ISDN, HDLC, PPP, and DDR; list commands to configure Frame Relay LMIs, maps, and sub interfaces; identify PPP operations to encapsulate WAN data on Cisco routers; identify ISDN protocols, function groups, reference points, and channels; describe Cisco's implementation of ISDN BRI.

-CIS 196U

-COMPUTER LITERACY FOR SENIOR ADULTS (3T)
+CIS 196U COMPUTER LITERACY FOR SENIOR ADULTS (3T)

-This course introduces such basic computer literacy

-Internet research, microcomputer security, e-mail, and file and folder management.
+This course introduces such basic computer literacy topics as hardware, software, operating system, Internet research, microcomputer security, e-mail, and file and folder management.
 Although it is open to all students, the focus is on the learning style and interests of the senior population.